 Rosalind arrives (as herself) on the wedding day, along with Celia and Hymen.

 Thankfully, Rosalind didn't have to resolve anything.
 She just brought in the goddess of marriage to do it for her.
 Hymen casually explains everything away, and insists that everyone get married in the next few minutes.
 Besides, no one can refuse a goddess.
 Also Jaques, the missing de Boys brother, comes in with some other denouement-y news that the bad Duke Frederick is now good and repentant, and everyone can have their titles and wealth back upon returning to the court.

 Everyone parties merrily, mostly; we all sit down to a hearty Epilogue.

-The play could have easily ended with everyone happily ever after – but to end so would undermine the fact that the entire play has been about different ways to live and think about life.
+The play could have easily ended with everyone living happily ever after—but that would undermine the fact that the entire play has been about different ways to live and think about life.
 Shakespeare couldn't really end with everyone happily in love when half the play was spent mocking romance.
-While the dancing fools are making a happy spectacle, Jaques's departure is a little reminder that there's more than one way to skin a cat – or end a play.
+While the dancing fools are making a happy spectacle, Jaques's departure is a little reminder that there's more than one way to skin a cat—or end a play.
 Shakespeare reemphasizes this in the epilogue.
-Depending on how it's played, the layers of Rosalind's character (and the actor that plays her) can cast a gloss – or a shadow – over the entire experience.
+Depending on how it's played, the layers of Rosalind's character (and the actor who plays her) can cast a gloss—or a shadow—over the entire experience.